watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

  | |    Service Classification    |-|         Function          | |
  | |           Function           | |           Node            | |
  | +------------------------------+ +---------------------------+ |
- +-------------------------- SRv6 domain -------------------------+
+ +--------------------------- SR domain --------------------------+
 ~~~
 {: #cp title="Control Plane"}

-The SRv6 SFC Controllers consists of the following three components:
+The SRv6 SFC Controllers consist of the following three components:

 * Service Function Controller: provides an SID for a network service and manages this state.
 * PCE: provides SR Policies that fulfill SFC/QoS requirements from the headend to the tailend and sends them to the SRv6 SR source node.
 * Classification Rule Controller: provides an Encapsulation Policy that corresponds to a specific flow and SR Policy, and sends them to the SRv6 SR source node.

-API には、汎用的なプロトコルを用いる
-SDN アーキテクチャの抽象化層を持つ
-AP から操作できるようにする

 ## Service Function Controller

-サービスの
-RFC 8402 でも述べられているような、コントローラによる Segment の管理を行う。

-The Service Function Controller is responsible for enabling and disabling service segments of SRv6 Service Function Nodes.
+Service Function Controller is responsible for enabling and disabling service segments of SRv6 Service Function Nodes.
-To manage service segments, it utilizes the extensions provided in BGP-LS service segment, as outlined in {{!I-D.draft-ietf-idr-bgp-ls-sr-service-segments}} and {{!I-D.draft-watal-idr-bgp-ls-sr-service-segments-enabler}}, and defines the following parameters:
+To manage service segments, it utilizes the extensions provided in a BGP-LS service segment, as outlined in {{!I-D.draft-ietf-idr-bgp-ls-sr-service-segments}} and {{!I-D.draft-watal-idr-bgp-ls-sr-service-segments-enabler}}, and defines the following parameters:

 * Behavior: End.AN
 * SID: the SID of End.AN (in IPv6 Address format).
 Service segments that support slicing are specified here as Flex-Algo SIDs.